Daniel Oerther: United States Department of State

-From 2014 to 2019, Oerther was a Foreign Affairs Officer at the United States Department of State in the Secretary's Office of Global Food Security.
-He represented the United States at the Second International Conference on Nutrition, the launch of the Blue Growth Network in St. George's, Grenada, the second Our Ocean Conference in Valparaiso, Chile, and the 43rd plenary session of the Committee on World Food Security in Rome, Italy.
+From 2014 to 2021, Oerther was a Foreign Affairs Officer at the United States Department of State in the Secretary's Office of Global Food Security.
+He represented the United States at the Second International Conference on Nutrition, the launch of the Blue Growth Network in St. George's, Grenada, the second Our Ocean Conference in Valparaíso, Chile, and the 43rd plenary session of the Committee on World Food Security in Rome, Italy.
 Ambassador Nancy Stetson recognized Oerther with a Meritorious Honor Award for his efforts to create COAST.
-Oerther's additional recognitions from the State Department include the 2005 Fulbright-Nehru Scholar to the Indian Institute of Science, India, the 2012 Fulbright-ALCOA Distinguished Chair to the Federal University of Western Para, Brazil, and the 2019 Fulbright Scholar to King's College London, UK.
+Oerther's additional recognitions from the State Department include the 2005 Fulbright-Nehru Scholar to the Indian Institute of Science, India, the 2012 Fulbright-ALCOA Distinguished Chair to the Federal University of Western Para, Brazil, the Jefferson Science Fellowship (2014-2019), and the 2019 Fulbright Scholar to King's College London, UK.

 American Academy of Environmental Engineers and Scientists

 In 2013, Oerther was elected treasurer of the American Academy of Environmental Engineers and Scientists.
-He served as president in 2022, and he currently serves as Executive Director.
+He served as president in 2022, and as Executive Director from 2023-2026.
 His awards from the academy include the 2016 Superior Achievement Award for, "Improved water quality in Ixcan, Guatemala."
 Throughout 2020, Oerther served as the academy's Kappe Distinguished Lecturer.